nour-hajallie/NourHajallie_Assignment/README.md

 The aim of this project is to implement automation testing for UI and API with the objective of validating Chosen key scenarios.

-The repository include functions on the uitestingplayground for UI and petstore.swagger.io for API That verify that the expected results are achieved.
+The repository include functions on the uitestingplayground for UI and petstore.swagger.io for API to verify that the expected results are achieved.

 # Technologies and Languages